Oligosoma ornatum

 Breeding biology

 Ornate skinks are ovoviviparous, giving birth to live young in January/February.
 It appears they may be able to have up to 8 offspring in a single clutch; with 2-4 large ova in each ovary.
 The average size for neonates is 25.5mm SVL.
-Males mature at between 15-16 months and females at between 19-20 months.
+Males reach maturity between 15-16 months and females between 19-20 months.

 Diet